 - Look for the KB4 Security Awareness bot in the Manage apps subtab.

 - If the bot is present, permissions are still loading.
 Wait one minute and then refresh the Microsoft Teams setup page in your SecurityCoach console.
-If this does not resolve the error, follow the steps in Deleting the Integration and then set up the integration again.
+If this does not resolve the error, follow the steps in the Deleting the Integration section and then set up the integration again.

 Managing Setup Policies in Microsoft Teams